DO-2K23-26/kafkamion/README.md

 ## Topics

 1. Entity registration
-The type can be 'driver' or 'truck' and will be handled differently.
-The key is the driver_id or the truck_id and the value is the information of the driver or the truck.
+The type can be `driver` or `truck` and will be handled differently.
+The key is the `driver_id` or the `truck_id` and the value is the information of the driver or the truck.

 ```json
 {